Baptists: Baptist origins in North America

-Both Roger Williams and John Clarke, his compatriot and coworker for religious freedom, are variously credited as founding the earliest Baptist church in North America.
-In 1639, Williams established a Baptist church in Providence, Rhode Island, and Clarke began a Baptist church in Newport, Rhode Island.
+Both Roger Williams and John Clarke are variously credited as founding the earliest Baptist churches in North America.
+In 1638 Williams established a Baptist church in Providence, Rhode Island, and Clarke established another Baptist church in Newport, Rhode Island.
 According to a Baptist historian who has researched the matter extensively, "There is much debate over the centuries as to whether the Providence or Newport church deserved the place of 'first' Baptist congregation in America.
 Exact records for both congregations are lacking."

-The Great Awakening energized the Baptist movement, and the Baptist community experienced spectacular growth.
+The First Great Awakening energized the Baptists, where they experienced spectacular growth.
 Baptists became the largest Christian community in many southern states, including among the enslaved Black population.

 Baptist missionary work in Canada began in the British colony of Nova Scotia (present day Nova Scotia and New Brunswick) in the 1760s.
-The first official record of a Baptist church in Canada was that of the Horton Baptist Church (now Wolfville) in Wolfville, Nova Scotia on 29 October 1778.
+The first official record of a Baptist church in Canada was Horton Baptist Church (now Wolfville) in Wolfville, Nova Scotia on 29 October 1778.
 The church was established with the assistance of the New Light evangelist Henry Alline.
-Many of Alline's followers, after his death, would convert and strengthen the Baptist presence in the Atlantic region.
+Many of Alline's followers, after his death, converted and strengthened the Baptist presence in the Atlantic region.
 Two major groups of Baptists formed the basis of the churches in the Maritimes.
-These were referred to as Regular Baptist (Calvinistic in their doctrine) and Free Will Baptists (Arminian in their doctrine).
+These were referred to as Regular Baptist (Calvinist in their doctrine) and Free Will Baptists (Arminian in their doctrine).

-In May 1845, the Baptist congregations in the United States split over slavery and missions.
+In May 1845, many Baptist churches in the South of United States seceded from the Triennial Convention, the national Baptist organization established in 1814, over slavery.
 The Home Mission Society prevented slaveholders from being appointed as missionaries.
-The split created the Southern Baptist Convention, while the northern congregations formed their own umbrella organization now called the American Baptist Churches USA (ABC-USA).
-The Methodist Episcopal Church, South had recently separated over the issue of slavery, and southern Presbyterians would do so shortly thereafter.
+These churches founded their own convention: the Southern Baptist Convention.
+The Triennial Convention remained mostly (though not entirely) northern in composition.
+The Triennial Convention was reorganized in 1907 as the now called American Baptist Churches USA (ABCUSA).
 In 2015, Baptists in the U.S. number 50 million people and constitute roughly one-third of American Protestants.